valderman/tini/README.md

 We can accomplish this by adding the field representing the location of the configuration file to the `ExcludedFields` associated type.
-As `ExcludedFiles` is a type-level list, we can check at compile-time that all fields listed therein are actually fields of our configuration type.
+As `ExcludedFields` is a type-level list, we can check at compile-time that all fields listed therein are actually fields of our configuration type.
 Adding any other field to that list results in a type error.